Teaching Swimming in Canada

 Some certificates, licenses, memberships, and courses you should know about are:

-• Provide the Water Safety Instructor (WSI), a swimming instructing program regulated and certified primarily through the Canadian Red Cross.
+• The Water Safety Instructor (WSI), a swimming instructing program regulated and certified primarily through the Canadian Red Cross.

-• Provide a valid Cardiopulmonary Resuscitation (CPR) certification and Automated External Defibrillator (AED) certification from an Occupational Health and Safety (OHS) provider.
-Since we know that emergencies can strike anytime, knowing first aid, CPR and AED can save lives.
+• Cardiopulmonary Resuscitation (CPR) certification and Automated External Defibrillator (AED) certification, earned from an Occupational Health and Safety (OHS) provider.

-• Completing the Bronze Medal Awards Mandatory Update course for lifesaving trainers and swimming instructors will provide updated content for National Programs.
-It's all about security and safety!
+• The Bronze Medal Awards Mandatory Update course for lifesaving trainers and swimming instructors.

 • You may be asked to provide a minimum of a Secondary (high) school graduation certificate (however, this will depend on the type of employment you are searching for).